cityjson/cjdb/cj2pgsql/README.md

 ### Data validation <a name="validation"></a>
 The importer does not validate the structure of the file.
 It sends out warnings when:
-- there appear CityObject types defined neither in the main CityJSON specification nor a supplied extension.
+- there appear CityObject types defined neither in the main CityJSON specification nor any of the supplied extensions.
 - the specified target CRS does not have the Z-axis defined
 - the source dataset does not have a CRS defined at all